 If you're interested in reading more on ideas presented in the article below, I suggest reading Move Your DNA, Expanded Edition.
-If you'd like movement instruction via video, start with Alignment Snacks: A Real Pain in the Neck.
+If you'd like movement instruction via video, start with Alignment Snacks: A Real Pain in the Neck, which can be found in the Virtual Studio Membership.

 Let’s talk tongue.